-Join us for a special screening of locally produced film, c̓əsnaʔəm, the city before the city (2017, 75 min, Canada), in addition to a discussion with the film's director Elle-Máijá Tailfeathers and Musqueam members.
+Join us for a special screening of locally produced film, c̓əsnaʔəm, the city before the city (2017, 75 min, Canada).
+A discussion with Musequeam Band MemberS mary Point and Terry Point Will follow the film.

 Through the voices of the Musqueam First Nation, c̓əsnaʔəm, the city before the city shares deeply-rooted community knowledge of Musqueam’s living culture and ongoing relationship with their ancestral and unceded territory now known as metro Vancouver.